Despite Boeing woes, top executives get big paychecks

 The board decided that Calhoun has not yet “substantially achieved” the major goals set when he was hired in January 2020 and so the $7 million in stock that was to be his reward for getting there is being held until next year, when the board will reassess his progress.

 The goals set in 2020 included the return of the 737 MAX to service, which was accomplished late that year.
+And in the proxy filing the board praised Calhoun’s implementation of a new safety system at the company and the way he cut spending and production in response to the pandemic.

-Among the unachieved goals are the entry into service of the 777X and a successful Starliner spaceflight with crew.
+Among the pre-set goals he failed to achieve are the entry into service of the 777X and a successful Starliner spaceflight with crew.

 The 777X is delayed and likely won’t enter service before 2024.
 And Boeing will take another shot at a delayed second uncrewed flight test of the Starliner no earlier than May.